-We designed a planning process from the ground up with your participation as our primary objective.
-From kicking off the plan with a public survey to finishing the process with local meetings throughout the state, this process provided lots of different ways for partners to stay involved and informed.
-We want this plan to be transparent.
+The Texas HIstorical Commission (THC) worked with local communitees to establish Texas' Statewide Preservation Plan (SWP).
+We designed a planning process from the ground up with public participation as our primary objective.
+With a public survey "kick-off" to public forums throughout the state, this process provided a variety of ways for partners to stay involved and informed.
+We wanted this plan and its process to be transparent.
 Check out the highlights of each step in our process, and click on the steps below to learn more, view reports and meeting minutes and see what went into creating this plan.

 Step One: Exploring Preservation Issues

 This phase consists of exploring the issues that impact the preservation of historic and cultural assets across the state.
 Our first step was to bring the Advisory Council and THC staff together to discuss what this plan could look like and how it could truly be a useful tool for preservation efforts across the state.
 These meetings also generated much dialogue about what is happening in preservation now and on the horizon, which this plan should address.
 Read the minutes from these meetings: